 Now the disclaimer out of the way, back to the wall.

-Here is a picture to make it easier to visualize:
+Here are pictures to make it easier to visualize:

 How to Sit Like a Powerful Man

 As we went over earlier, powerful body language starts with great body posture.
 Everything else, body language wise, flows from it.
 Poor posture leads to poor body language and a poor impression others have of you.

 This includes while you’re sitting.